Although Root: A Game of Woodland Might and Right has only been out for a few years, it’s already garnered a reputation as one of the very best

 The Eyrie Dynasties also has a pretty easy time crafting, and they get to rule clearings in the case of a tie.
 Pretty sweet, right?

 So what’s not to love about The Eyrie Dynasties faction?
 Well, it takes a lot of effort and strategy to play well.
-If you’re careless or enjoy acting impulsively, this probably isn’t the faction for you.
+If you enjoy acting impulsively, this probably isn’t the faction for you.
 They also rely pretty heavily on card draw.

 The Woodland Alliance